fang-zhuoqun/DELL-Inspiron-7557-Fan/README.md

 Secondly, install FakeSMC.kext, FakeSMC_ACPISensors.kext using Kext Utility into the S/L/E Directory on your volumn of OS X.
 ## Install
-compile the .dsl file with MaciASL on Hackintosh into .aml File, and put the compiled .aml file into the ACPI/patched directory under CLOVER.
+Compile the .dsl file with MaciASL on Hackintosh into .aml File, and put the compiled .aml file into the ACPI/patched directory under CLOVER.